wildbear-info/Snake-Game/README.md

 # installation
-for install this game you most install pygame. for install pygame just type "pip install pygame"
+For install this game you most install pygame. for download and install pygame you can just type "pip install pygame"